-A thousand years ago, in what would become the American Southwest, Chaco Canyon was the ceremonial center of the Ancient Puebloan people (who used to be called the Anasazi).
-There, on the side of a massive boulder is a pictograph unlike any other; one that may be a record of the total solar eclipse of July 11, 1097 that was one of three solar eclipses (two total and one annular) visible there over 58 years at the height of their culture.
-It features a large circle pecked into the yellow sandstone surrounded by strange looping tendrils similar to the appearance of the solar corona, including an eruption of hot gas (called a coronal mass ejection) and Venus just where it would have been visible in the sky to the upper left.
+A thousand years ago, in what would become the American Southwest, Chaco Canyon was the ceremonial center of the Ancient Puebloan people (who we used to call the Anasazi).
+There, on the side of a massive boulder is a pictograph unlike any other.
+It features a large circle pecked into the yellow sandstone surrounded by strange looping tendrils similar to the appearance of the solar corona.
+It is thought to be a record of the total solar eclipse of July 11, 1097, one of three solar eclipses (two total and one annular) visible there over 58 years at the height of their culture.
+To the upper left is a second small circle, precisely where Venus would have appeared at the moment of totality so long ago.